rjferguson21/big-bang/docs/c_keycloak.md

 Big Bang's integration with Keycloak requires special considerations and configuration compared to other applications.
 This document will help you get it setup correctly.

-## Keycloak with Other Addons
+## Keycloak with Other Apps

 Due to the sensitivity of Keycloak, Big Bang does not support deploying KeyCloak and any other add-ons.
-Keycloak should be deployed with the core Big Bang applications (e.g. Istio, Monitoring, Logging) only.
+But, Keycloak can be deployed with the core Big Bang applications (e.g. Istio, Monitoring, Logging).
+The URL to access these core apps is under the `admin` subdomain to avoid [a problem with overlapping certificates](#certificate-overlap-problem).
+For example, in the `bigbang.dev` domain, to access Prometheus, you would go to `https://prometheus.admin.bigbang.dev`.
+Keycloak would still be accessed at `https://keycloak.bigbang.dev`.

+> The `admin` subdomain is only used when Keycloak is enabled

 ## Keycloak's Custom Image